 In the Ice Dance event, all eyes will be on the first duel between current World Champions Gabriella Papadakis/Guillaume Cizeron (FRA) and the returning 2010 Olympic Champions and two-time World Champions Tessa Virtue/Scott Moir (CAN).
 Both couples have won their first Grand Prix event and want go book their spot for Marseille.
 2014 World Champions Anna Cappellini/Luca Lanotte (ITA) want to improve on their fourth place finish from Skate Canada.
 Other contenders include Victoria Sinitsina/Nikita Katsalapov (RUS), Kana Muramoto/Chris Reed (JPN), Natalia Kaliszek/Maksym Spodirev (POL) and Kaitlin Hawayek/Jean-Luc Baker (USA).

-(GEOBLOCKED IN SOME COUNTRIES DUE TO TELEVISION RIGHTS)
+(GEO BLOCKED IN COUNTRIES WITH TELEVISION RIGHTS)

 2016 GRAND PRIX SERIES